Membership in P.E.O.

 Collectively, P.E.O.s take great pride in providing educational opportunities to women all over the world.

 Even if a P.E.O. member is no longer able to fully participate in her local chapter, P.E.O. members support the work of the organization through its educational projects by paying annual dues.
 Additionally, by maintaining active membership, members continue to receive the bimonthly P.E.O.
 Record, helping them stay connected to the organization and its projects.

 To be considered an active member, dues must be paid to the member's local chapter by the end of February.
 If you do not have a contact person for the chapter, please contact firstname.lastname@example.org.

 We do not discriminate against any woman based on age, ethnicity, religion or education.
-Our sisterhood is based on friendship and mutual respect.
+Our Sisterhood is based on friendship and mutual respect.
 P.E.O. is not political nor is it a political action group.
 Individually, each member may work for causes of her choice outside of P.E.O.
 As members, we respect one another’s political and/or religious views and activities.
-We meet to support each other, for fellowship and for the common and uniting purpose of assisting women to reach their educational goals.
+We meet to support each other, for fellowship and for the common and uniting purpose of assisting women with their educational goals.

 P.E.O. has evolved into one of the largest nonsectarian, community-based organizations with nearly 6,000 chapters and almost a quarter of a million members.
 P.E.O. has chapters in each of the 50 United States, District of Columbia and in six Canadian provinces.
 The headquarters for the organization is located in Des Moines, Iowa.

 Local P.E.O. chapter fundraisers are one of the ways to support the educational programs offered by P.E.O.